StockNews.com Initiates Coverage on Akari Therapeutics (NASDAQ:AKTX)

-StockNews.com began coverage on shares of Akari Therapeutics (NASDAQ:AKTX – Get Rating) in a report issued on Thursday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+Investment analysts at StockNews.com initiated coverage on shares of Akari Therapeutics (NASDAQ:AKTX – Get Rating) in a research note issued to investors on Friday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

-A number of other equities research analysts have also weighed in on AKTX.
-HC Wainwright initiated coverage on Akari Therapeutics in a report on Monday, December 5th.
-They issued a buy rating and a $1.50 price objective on the stock.
-Alliance Global Partners initiated coverage on Akari Therapeutics in a report on Tuesday, November 1st.
-They issued a buy rating and a $4.00 price objective on the stock.
+A number of other brokerages have also recently issued reports on AKTX.
+HC Wainwright started coverage on Akari Therapeutics in a report on Monday, December 5th.
+They issued a “buy” rating and a $1.50 target price for the company.
+Alliance Global Partners initiated coverage on Akari Therapeutics in a research report on Tuesday, November 1st.
+They issued a “buy” rating and a $4.00 price target on the stock.

 Institutional Investors Weigh In On Akari Therapeutics

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Omnia Family Wealth LLC lifted its position in shares of Akari Therapeutics by 3.2% during the 3rd quarter.
-Omnia Family Wealth LLC now owns 782,372 shares of the biopharmaceutical company’s stock valued at $493,000 after acquiring an additional 24,228 shares during the period.
-LPL Financial LLC acquired a new stake in shares of Akari Therapeutics during the 2nd quarter valued at approximately $83,000.
-Finally, Armistice Capital LLC acquired a new stake in shares of Akari Therapeutics during the 3rd quarter valued at approximately $2,703,000.
-2.83% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the stock.
+Omnia Family Wealth LLC boosted its position in shares of Akari Therapeutics by 3.2% during the 3rd quarter.
+Omnia Family Wealth LLC now owns 782,372 shares of the biopharmaceutical company’s stock valued at $493,000 after purchasing an additional 24,228 shares in the last quarter.
+LPL Financial LLC bought a new stake in shares of Akari Therapeutics during the 2nd quarter valued at about $83,000.
+Finally, Armistice Capital LLC bought a new stake in shares of Akari Therapeutics during the 3rd quarter valued at about $2,703,000.
+Institutional investors own 13.59% of the company’s stock.

 Akari Therapeutics, Plc, a clinical-stage biopharmaceutical company, focuses on developing advanced therapies for autoimmune and inflammatory diseases.
 Its lead product candidate is nomacopan, a second-generation complement inhibitor that prevents inflammatory and prothrombotic activities, including paroxysmal nocturnal hemoglobinuria, Guillain-Barré syndrome, hematopoietic stem cell transplant-associated thrombotic microangiopathy, and bullous pemphigoid.